Akutchi/French-Nomaian/README.md

 is it aesthetically more pleasing but, and more importantly, it handles french characters better.
 In using CLI (with Ada) to input sentences when the project first started, I had to input quotation marks (") at the start and end of each sentences.
-This was because otherwise otherwise apostrophes would be interpreted as string delimiters and would bug the program.
+This was because otherwise apostrophes would be interpreted as string delimiters and would bug the program.
 Using the TUI, no such things are required anymore.